Construction worker

-A construction worker is a worker employed in the physical construction of the built environment and its infrastructure.
+A construction worker is a person employed in the physical construction of the built environment and its infrastructure.

-Definition
+Definitions

-By some definitions, workers may be engaged in manual labour as unskilled or semi-skilled workers; they may be skilled tradespeople; or they may be supervisory or managerial personnel.
-Under safety legislation in the United Kingdom, for example, construction workers are defined as people "who work for or under the control of a contractor on a construction site"; in Canada, this can include people whose work includes ensuring conformance with building codes and regulations, and those who supervise other workers.
+By some definitions, construction workers may be engaged in manual labour as unskilled or semi-skilled workers.
+These workers begin by attending to general tasks such as digging, cleaning, and unloading equipment.
+As they gain more experience, they start to specialize in particular areas - for example, roofing, pipefitting, structural work, or carpentry.
+Over time, some opt to receive certification and undergo formal training to achieve qualifications and promotion.
+In other words, they may be skilled tradespeople, or they may be supervisory or managerial personnel.

+United Kingdom safety legislation has defined construction workers as people "who work for or under the control of a contractor on a construction site."
+In Canada, this can include people whose work includes ensuring conformance with building codes and regulations and those who supervise other workers.

+Demographics

-The term is a broad and generic one and most construction workers are primarily described by the specific level and type of work they perform.
+Most construction workers are primarily described by the specific level and type of work they perform.
 Laborers comprise a large grouping in most national construction industries.
-In the United States, for example, in May 2021 the construction sector employed just over 7.5 million people, of whom just over 820,000 were laborers, while 573,000 were carpenters, 508,000 were electricians, 258,000 were equipment operators and 230,000 were construction managers.
-Like most business sectors, there is also substantial white-collar employment in construction - 681,000 US workers were recorded by the United States Department of Labor as in 'office and administrative support occupations' in May 2021.
+In the United States, for example, in May 2023, construction sector businesses employed just over 7.9 million people, of whom 859,000 were laborers, while 3.7 million were construction trades workers (including 603,000 carpenters, 559,000 electricians, 385,000 plumbers, and 321,000 equipment operators).
+Like most business sectors, there is also substantial white-collar employment in construction - out of 7.9 million US construction business workers, 681,000 were recorded by the United States Department of Labor in May 2023 as in 'office and administrative support occupations', 620,000 in 'management occupations' and 480,000 in 'business and financial operations occupations'.

+In 2023, the United States reported that, of the total number of construction workers, 27.7% of workers were Hispanic and around 6.2% were women.
+In some economies, there is also substantial self-employment; in the United Kingdom for example, 1.4 million out of 2.25 million construction workers were classified as self-employed in 2023.
+In the US in 2015, unincorporated self-employment rates were highest for workers in construction and extraction occupations (14.8 percent).

-Construction workers can colloquially be referred to as "hard hat workers" or "hard hats", as they often wear hard hats for safety.
+Construction workers can colloquially be referred to as "hard hat workers" or "hard hats", as they often wear hard hats for safety while working on construction sites.